wooga/eredis/README.md

 Non-blocking Redis client with a focus on performance and robustness.

-It also supports authentication, choosing a specific database, transactions and poolboy.
+It supports authentication, choosing a specific database, transactions and pipelining.

 ## Example